devonfw/shop-floor/dsf4openshift/cluster/initial-setup/add-icons/README.md

 ```

 ## 4. Edit and copy the master-config.yaml to use our css.
-the master-config.yaml have a section to charge custom styles in Openshift.
+The master-config.yaml have a section to charge custom styles in Openshift.
 This is inside the assetConfig and it's called `extensionStylesheets`.

 To use our icons.css only need to add the directory route of icons.css in the extensionStylesheets of the master-config.yaml
 ```